alexis-bupc/logbook/README.md

 # logbook
-this program is part of my learning of Visual Basic .NET
+this project is part of my learning of Visual Basic .NET